 Social media offers quick and effective ways to stay in touch with family, friends and colleagues.
 It is vibrant and immediate.
 It also offers many ways to make new connections and has been widely used to promote political advocacy and social justice.
-Social media can be a valuable part of professional and personal activities, but must be used thoughtfully and in accordance with the NASW Code of Ethics (2008), within the confines of agency policies, the policies of the Smith School of Social Work, and all local, state and federal laws.
+Social media can be a valuable part of professional and personal activities, but must be used thoughtfully and in accordance with the NASW Code of Ethics (2008), within the confines of agency policies, the policies of the Smith College School for Social Work, and all local, state and federal laws.

 When used in relation to one's professional activities, social media deserves some careful consideration.
 There are legal risks, ethical risks and pragmatic risks along with social media's many merits.
 Be mindful that once information is posted on social media it may be impossible to delete.
 The technology for capturing online information is already well developed.
 You may not be able to retract or correct any information you post - forever.
 Recent newspaper reports indicate that employers are increasingly checking job applicants social media sites and using the data they find for formal and informal decision-making.
 Both your personal and professional information may be checked by employers and others.

 First, discussion or disclosure of client information without documented client consent is prohibited by law and institutional policies.
 Federal HIPPA regulations, state licensure and practice laws and agency policies all prohibit disclosure of client information to others not directly charged with the client's care.
 Professional advice should never be offered outside an agency or practice setting.
 Social workers should always practice in their areas of competence in defined relationships to clients (NASW Code of Ethics, Section 104).